 Using the classic melt and mix method, this cake is very simple to make but delivers delicious results every time.
 Dotted with frozen raspberries, the cake itself is light but moist with a crisp crust.
 And it pairs perfectly with the fruity raspberry buttercream.

-For a quick and easy raspberry frosting, I’ve used a good quality raspberry jam.
+For a quick and easy raspberry frosting, I simply use a good quality raspberry jam – just like my favourite Lemon Raspberry Cake.
 It adds instant flavour and colour but keeps the thick, luscious texture of the buttercream.

 So not only does the frosting taste on point, it also spreads easily, making it the perfect frosting for a layer cake.
 Light.
 Creamy.
 Delicious.